-The Art Academy organises a number of student prizes throughout the year, often in collaboration with external partners in order to celebrate student achievement and to provide networking and career opportunities.
+The Art Academy organises a Certificate programme student prize each year, to celebrate student achievement.

 As an academic student at the Academy you are also eligible to take up free places on the evening, weekend and short course classes that the Academy offers (subject to availability).
 This provides you with further opportunities for skills development.